FAQs

 You should use your full name or your invoice number as a reference to enable SIA to allocate your payment to your account.

-• Any booking made within 6 months of a course requires a €980 deposit.
+- Any booking made within 5 months of a course requires the standard €480 deposit plus a first instalment of €2,000.

-• All bookings made within 2 months of your course are subject to the full course payment.
+- All bookings made within 3 months of your course are subject to the full course payment.

 Final balance payment of your course is due no later than 60 days before the start of your course.
 Any booking made within this period is subject to the full charge of the course.